Skip to main content

 3. Use an extension tube if you prefer not to transfer from your wheelchair.

-Catheter extension tubes, such as the 29″ Cure Catheter Extension Tube at 180 Medical, can be helpful aids, especially for those who prefer to self-cath from their chair into a toilet or another receptacle.
+Catheter extension tubes, such as the Cure Catheter® Extension Tube at 180 Medical, can be helpful aids, especially for those who prefer to self-cath from their chair into a toilet or another receptacle.

 You may also be able to use your catheter package as an extension.
 Most catheter packages open from either end.
-You can pull the catheter through and then wedge the funnel in order to reach the toilet from where you’re sitting.
+You can pull the catheter through, then wedge the funnel to reach the toilet from where you’re sitting.

 4. Try a closed system catheter.

-Plus, most closed system catheters also include an introducer tip, which allows the catheter insertion tip to bypass the highest concentrations of bacteria located in the first few millimeters of the urethra.
+Plus, most closed system catheters also include an introducer tip, allowing the catheter insertion tip to bypass the highest concentrations of bacteria in the first few millimeters of the urethra.
 This helps you avoid pushing that bacteria further inside the body during insertion.

-Also, many closed system catheter kits include insertion supplies, such as gloves and antiseptic wipes, which can help aid in a more hygienic cathing process.
+Also, many closed system catheter kits include insertion supplies, such as gloves and antiseptic wipes, which can help ensure a more hygienic cathing process.

 5. Don’t give up.
 Keep trying.